Torm the True

 Divine Fighting Technique: Torm’s Inspiring Sword

-*Note: Applies to greatsword rather than longsword.
+*Applies to any sword rather than longsword.

 Class Feature Substitutions